jiu-lin107141137/remote-player/README.md

 # remote-player
-A repository for the final exam of MCU design
+A repository for the final exam of MCU design<br>
 This project is just for my final exam, so I didn't manage to ensure there is no bugs in my code.